kurtekat/shaiya-episode-6/apps/SetItem/README.md

   },
 ```

-When you are done, run the application again, choose the compile option, and then choose the server format.
 Copy the output file to **PSM_Client/Bin/Data**.
-The output file will be not be encrypted.
+The output file will not be encrypted.